computerscienceforhumans/tdd-data-structures/README.md

 - Commits are in present tense, short and to the point.
 - If a commit message is particularly long or contains more than one conjunction, "git reset --hard" and do it again but with smaller steps this time.
 It is practice after all :)
+- Comments do not need to mention updating the readme.
+That is implied.
+Hint hint.

 # IntelliJ Plugins Installed
 - Gauge